brodo/link_dump.py/README.md

 # link_dump.py

-This is a static site generator in ~200 LOC for 'link heavy', minimalistic blogs like [fefes blog](https://blog.fefe.de).
+This is a static site generator in ~200 LOC of Python 3 for 'link heavy', minimalistic blogs like [fefes blog](https://blog.fefe.de).
+It has no external dependencies.

 ## Installation